KerstinKaspar/pypulseq-cest/library/readme.md

 [seq-library readme](https://github.com/kherz/pulseq-cest-library/blob/master/seq-library/Readme.md) and
 [sim-library readme](https://github.com/kherz/pulseq-cest-library/blob/master/sim-library/Readme.md) files.

+### How to dowload the pulse-cest-library in case it's empty
 The [pulseq-cest-library](https://github.com/kherz/pulseq-cest-library) is uncluded as a [GitHub submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 If your [pulseq-cest-library](pulseq-cest-library) folder ist empty, you didn't clone the the pypulseq-cest repository including